-an emission-abatement policy much more aggressive than that currently followed should be pursued; the threshold temperatures of tipping the threshold temperatures of tripping points should be located well above the temperatures that we may reach with moderate abatement policies; and monetary authorities should be able and willing to cut rates aggressively in periods of economic distress (of low consumption).
+- an emission-abatement policy much more aggressive than that currently followed should be pursued; - the threshold temperatures of tipping points should be located well above the temperatures that we may reach with moderate abatement policies; and - monetary authorities should be able and willing to cut rates aggressively in periods of economic distress (of low consumption).

 None of these conditions is a priori implausible (with the greatest uncertainty surrounding the location and effect of tipping points), but none should be taken for granted.
-Great uncertainty therefore surrounds the estimation of physical climate impact, with very plausible
+Great uncertainty therefore surrounds the estimation of physical climate impact, with very plausible combinations of policies and physical outcomes producing very severe effects on equity valuations, and with considerably more downside than upside risk.